code-423n4/docs/structure/frequently-asked-questions.md

 You can change your payment information at any time.
 Simply log in and go to [your account management page](https://code4rena.com/account).

-Note: for each audit, C4 distributes awards to the payment address on file _at the time of award calculation_.
+**Note:** for each audit, C4 distributes awards to the payment address on file _at the time of award calculation_.

 ### Why was my finding marked as invalid?

 The validity of an audit report submission is not based on whether it is ‘true’ or not.
 A report may contain a finding which is factually 'true' (the most literal interpretation of 'valid'), but if it does not add value or if it is not presented in such a way that adds value to a sponsor, it may be deemed invalid by a judge.
+For more information, see the ["Fairness and validity" page](https://docs.code4rena.com/awarding/fairness-and-validity).

 ### Why was my finding downgraded from the severity I gave it?

 Explaining and rationalizing the potential impact is an essential part of a quality submission.
 The burden of proof increases based on the potential value of the submission (rarity, severity).
-Judges will refer to the criteria on [this page](https://docs.code4rena.com/awarding/judging-criteria#estimating-risk-tl-dr) to ascertain whether a finding matches the severity a warden has initially given it.
+Judges will refer to Code4rena's [judging criteria](https://docs.code4rena.com/awarding/judging-criteria) to ascertain whether a finding matches the severity a warden has initially given it.

 ### Do Judges have the final say?

 While sponsor input is a significant criterion, ultimately judges have final say in determining validity and severity of issues, as well as whether/how issues are considered duplicates.
 If wardens have fact-based evidence of a vulnerability's existence, they are welcome to submit it in accordance with C4's [submission guidelines](https://docs.code4rena.com/roles/wardens/submission-guidelines).
 Judges will review submissions and sponsor input to come to their own independent conclusion in alignment with our criteria.
 Doing this ensures the impartiality of the process.
 You can read more about our approach to this [here](https://docs.code4rena.com/awarding/judging-criteria).

-### Is the judging criteria set in stone, or does it change?

-We’re an organization that aims to refine our processes wherever and whenever possible.
-At present, there is [this page](https://github.com/code-423n4/org/issues) on our GitHub to discuss open issues in regards to judging standardization.

 ### If I’ve got questions about the severity I should assign to a finding, where should I go?